-- Place the condom over the tip of the erect penis.
+- Place it over the tip of the erect penis.

 - While squeezing the tip of the condom, roll it down over the length of the erect penis till its base.

-- If the condom will not unroll, it’s probably on inside out – start again with a new condom as there may be sperm on it.
+- If it will not unroll, it’s probably on inside out – start again with a new one as there may be sperm on it.

 Q.4 How to wear female condoms correctly?